-Session 3: 25 July - 12 August 2016
+Session 3: 23 July - 10 August 2018

-Students will also take part in a Model Security Council Session after a studying critical engagements with security the model session will allow students to understand the political contingencies and procedural restraints on the transformation of the collective security structures.
+Students will also take part in a Model Security Council Session - after studying critical engagements with security, the model session will allow students to understand the political contingencies and procedural restraints on the transformation of the collective security structures.
 The class will also watch a film screening of ‘Through Their Eyes: Witnesses to Justice’.
 The film looks at the role of witness testimonies international criminal law cases.
 This will encourage students to reflect on the space between survivor accounts and legal narratives, the film screening will be followed by an open debate.

-A tuition fee of £1450 will be charged per 3-week programme.
+A tuition fee of £1600 will be charged per 3-week programme.
 This figure does not include accommodation fees.

-A one-off, non-refundable application fee of £60 will be charged to cover administration costs.
+A one-off, non-refundable application fee of £40 will be charged to cover administration costs.
 Please visit the SOAS online store to make your application fee payment.

-20% discount for current SOAS students and our partner institutions.
+20% discount for our partner institutions

-Accommodation is available at an extra fee of £700 for 20 nights.
-For more details of how to reserve a room please visit our accommodation page.
+Accommodation is available to Summer School students at the SOAS halls of residence, Dinwiddy House.
+For more details of how to book a room please visit the Dinwiddy House accommodation page.